Board of Directors

 Ms. Mitchum joined the Dallas IDA Board Fall of 2021 and is excited to contribute to the great work that the organization is doing in the community to educate and share best practices for serving individuals living with dyslexia.

-Vaidehi Natu, Ph.D.
+Vaidehi Natu, PhD

 Director